 Two in-class written tests consisting of essay questions and focused on exposition of material covered in the preceding weeks.
-Limited open-book policy: you are free to use the primary text (i.e. Kant) as well as your own printed or handwritten notes (no electronic resources and no materials by other authors).
+Partially open-book: you are free to use the primary text (i.e. Kant) as well as your own printed or handwritten notes (no electronic resources and no materials by other authors).
+Test #1 will be short and test you on the material covered in the preceding four classes.
+Test #2 will cover the first four weeks of the semester and take up an entire class period.